 A child’s body is growing and developing at a rapid rate and they need a healthy balanced diet to fuel that process.
 Eating a wide variety of foods is ideal, but sometimes their little bodies just can’t cope properly with certain food items.

-Today, we’ll examine the 7 signs of food intolerance in children, so you can take the necessary steps to ensure your child gets proper nutrition.
+Today, we’ll examine the 7 signs of food intolerance in children.
+We’ll also share practical advice to ensure your child gets proper nutrition (our tummy-friendly Kids Probiotics is a good start).
 After all, it’s never a good idea to randomly cut out food groups and restrict the nutrition your child so desperately needs!

 What is food intolerance in children?